 1. Peer to Peer Lending

-P2P websites are online marketplaces that bring lenders and borrowers together in a neutral space, without either having to deal with a middle man.
+P2P lending websites are online marketplaces that bring lenders and borrowers together in a neutral space, without either having to deal with a middle man.
 IF-ISAs, or innovative finance individual savings accounts, allow keen lenders to invest in specific products, like small businesses, without being taxed on the interest earned.
 This is primarily because of the personal savings allowance related to all ISAs, which allows basic rate taxpayers to earn up to £1,000 of tax-free interest each tax year.

 If you’re looking to finance your small business, IF-ISAs are a great place to start.